Disability Services Contact

 Requests for academic accommodations need to be renewed each semester.

-Disabled students are encouraged to identify themselves and to outline the services they require by returning the Needs Identification Form distributed at new student orientation.
-This allows the Office of Enrollment Services and the Student Services Representative to be aware of special needs before the term begins.
+Disabled students are encouraged to identify themselves and to outline the services they require by returning the Needs Identification Form included with your admittance letter.
+This allows the Student Services Representative to be aware of special needs before the term begins.